ldcas-uc3m/TFM/parts/state_of_the_art.typ

 the specific type.
 The latter, as shown in @fig:vectored-interrupts, implements an _interrupt vector table_, a table containing _interrupt vectors_, addresses of interrupt handlers, typically managed by the operating system.
-The CPU jumps to each entry depending on the interrupt type, or interrupt exception code.
-When the handler has finished, the CPU must restore the previous execution context and privilege mode.
+The CPU jumps to each entry specified in the _interrupt register_.
+This register is typically divided into the base address of the interrupt vector table and the interrupt type, or interrupt exception code, allowing users to specify the address of the table.
+Once the handler has finished, usually signaled by some kind of special "return from interrupt" instruction, the CPU must restore the previous execution context and privilege mode.
 Most architectures include a special instruction to return from an interrupt with this functionality.

 // vectored interrupts diagram
 #figure(